 When reports are made to the Title IX Coordinator or the Deputy Title IX Coordinator, the University has the obligation to review all reports and respond appropriately.
 Every effort will be made to respect the privacy of the individuals involved.
 In the very rare instance that there is a community safety concern, the University may need to move forward with an investigation without the Complainant.

-Filing a Title IX Complaint through the Office of Institutional Diversity, Equity, and Affirmative Action (IDEAA), which may include an investigation and sanctions, if applicable, can be initiated by contacting a Title IX Coordinator or Deputy Coordinator.
+Filing a Sexual Misconduct Complaint through the Title IX Coordinator under IDEAA’s Grievance Procedures, which may include an investigation, hearing (in certain cases), and sanctions, if applicable, can be initiated by contacting the Title IX Coordinator or a Deputy Coordinator.